 Since starting on my fitness journey in March of 2010, I’ve had my share of back and leg issues, too, including lower back strain, shin splints, sore knees, twisted ankles, and even a stress fracture to my right tibia.
 These issues may be related and could partially result from, as mine did, not wearing the proper shoes for the types of workouts I was doing.
 Shoes aren’t always the culprit, but can be a major contributing factor to pain and injury.

 When I initially started running distances longer than one mile, I was wearing cheap Nike running shoes I’d purchased at Kohl’s for about $40.
 I fitted them myself and now know that they were too tight.
-I then decided to plunk down some serious money and bought new running shoes from Blue Mile, a store that specializes in running shoes.
+I checked out others shoes, for example, something like Vessi waterproof sneakers but I then decided to plunk down some serious money and bought new running shoes from Blue Mile, a store that specializes in running shoes.
 They videotaped my gate while I ran on a treadmill and fitted me with the proper shoe based on their observation and analysis.
 Unfortunately, they felt so good that I started wearing my new running shoes for all of my workouts that included weight lifting, spinning, plyometrics, and aerobic/agility drills.
 It wasn’t long before I started having back issues and some joint pain in my knees and ankles.

 So, I bought a pair of Asics cross trainers.
 They had a lot of support and were very comfortable, so I started wearing them for my workouts AND my runs.
 While my back pain subsided, I started having hip pain, sore knees and shins, and eventually developed a tibial stress fracture because the cross trainers are not meant for long distance runs.
 They were heavy and did not absorb the shock on hard concrete or asphalt surfaces.